Documentation Index

 Fedora

-For verification on Fedora the package rpm is needed.
-It is by default installed on all rpm-based distributions.
+For verification on Fedora, the package rpm is needed.
+It is by installed on all rpm-based distributions by default.

 sudo rpmkeys --import appgate.pub